Kajek/academy-personnel-app/README.md

 ☑️ Many-to-Many Relationship between entities

-☑️ Endpoints for all Teachers and Students(with sorting and pagination)
+☑️ Endpoints for all Teachers and all Students(with sorting and pagination)

+☑️ Endpoints for all Teachers and Students with all students/teachers assigned to them

 ☑️ Endpoints for single Teacher/Student with assigned students/teachers